 Although partisans largely agree, there are striking ideological differences.
 Libertarians are most opposed (72%) to warrantless searches of people who police suspect might be sympathetic to terrorists.
-This share is 15 points higher than Liberals (57%) opposed.
+This share is 15 points higher than Liberals (57%) who are opposed.
 In contrast, a slim majority (52%) of Conservatives favor such warrantless searches while 48% oppose.

-Communitarians stand out as most comfortable with such warrantless searches with 69% in support and 31% opposed.99 reformers should keep in mind that the public may tolerate disparate treatment depending on their emotional reaction to the suspect.
+Communitarians stand out as most comfortable with such warrantless searches with 69% in support and 31% opposed.

+Libertarians and Liberals Most Opposed to Warrantless Searches of Those Suspected of Being Sympathetic to Terrorists demands equality before the law, reformers should keep in mind that the public may tolerate disparate treatment depending on their emotional reaction to the suspect.